adipixel/restaurant-menu-application/README.md

 # Restaurant Management System Application

-Iteratively developed data driven web-based application for managing menu for various restaurants.
+Iteratively developed data driven web-based application for managing menu for various restaurants using Python with Flask framework, SQL using SQLAlchemy, HTML, CSS and JavaScript using Bootstrap.
+Delivered a responsive user interface with a structured storage for the various menu items across restaurants.

 ### Technologies used
 - Python with Flask Framework